 Lessons learned from OSHA investigations indicate that almost all accidents concerning heavy equipment operation were preventable.
-Working with state and local partners, OSHA changed direction from an enforcement-based safety approach to educational assistance.
-With combined efforts of government regulators and private forces like employers, unions and safety experts, American worker fatalities have dropped from 38 deaths per day in 1970 to an average of 14 a day in 2016.
+Working with state and local partners, OSHA changed direction from an enforcement-based safety approach to educational assistance by discussing the implementation of a self closing safety gate in main areas, as well as proper load-handling techniques, etc. With combined efforts of government regulators and private forces like employers, unions, and safety experts, American worker fatalities have dropped from 38 deaths per day in 1970 to an average of 14 a day in 2016.

 Clearly, people across the construction industry recognized the importance of heavy equipment safety.
 They also decided to take action and improve conditions on construction sites.
 That included educating workers and providing them with detailed safety tips.
 One of the most important focuses was to eliminate, mitigate and reduce hazards for those working around heavy equipment.

 If you would like more information go to our website at www.cprnmore.com